Secrets of the Wise Old Oaks

 - Slow addition of oxygen–decreases astringency and improves smoothness.

-- Provides conditions for malolactic fermentation–a process that produces a creamy taste.
+- Provides condition for malolactic fermentation–a process that produces a creamier tasting.

 Oak barrels provide the following flavour compounds:

 - Syringaldehyde–like vanilla.Oak lactone–herb flavours like dill, woody notes, and a hint of coconut.

 - Eugenol–think smokey spices and cloves.